chelooloo/Python_CodeAcademy/README.md

 ### 12. Detecting Product Defects with Probability
    : Investigate certain attributes of the Poisson(7) distribution to get an intuition for how many defective objects you should expect to see in a given amount of time

+### 13. Exploring Mushrooms
+   : Analyze an extensive mushroom dataset from UCI using bar charts